PX4/PX4-user_guide/en/peripherals/mavlink_peripherals.md

 -   Command / RC input mode (receive only) at 57600 baud
 -   Normal telemetry mode at 57600 baud

-> **Note** OSD mode defines the mavlink stream (set of activated messages & their rates).
+> **Note** OSD mode defines the MAVLink stream (set of activated messages & their rates).
 All the other modes are for a specific hardware (e.g. ESP8266 for WiFi), and use the optimal baud rate settings for their link.

 ![QGC Telemetry Setup](../../images/qgc_telemetry_setup.png)